PROFESSIONAL IMMERSION PROGRAM

-Fellows get 10–20 hours of lead-teaching time in addition to assisting, researching, creating lesson plans, identifying possible outreach opportunities, and developing curriculum.
+Fellows get up to 20 hours of lead-teaching time in addition to assisting, researching, creating lesson plans, identifying possible outreach opportunities, and developing curriculum.

 Applicants for the Teaching Artist Fellowship are selected based on: demonstrated experience or expressed interest in the field of arts education; hands-on experience in a relevant theatrical discipline (acting, directing, stage combat, etc.); and commitment to furthering their careers as teaching artists.
-Candidates must be college graduates with two years of theater training and teaching experience of any kind.
+Candidates must have two years of professional theater training and/or teaching experience.